stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session1.1.md

   * Download the [spigot minecraft server](https://stoneskin.github.io/python-minecraft/documents/1_SetUpMineCraftServer/minecraft_spigot-1.15.2.zip) and unzip it.
   * Run it by double click the "StartMineCraftServer.bat" file.
 * To understand how it works
-  - <a target="_blank" href="https://stoneskin.github.io/python-minecraft/documents/1_SetUpMineCraftServer/1.1_HowToSetUpMineCraftServer.html">How to setup a mincraft server (spigot)</a>
+  - <a target="_blank" href="https://stoneskin.github.io/python-minecraft/documents/1_SetUpMineCraftServer/1.1_HowToSetUpMineCraftServer.html">How to setup a minecraft server (spigot)</a>

   - <a target="_blank" href="https://stoneskin.github.io/python-minecraft/documents/1_SetUpMineCraftServer/1.2_HowToEnablePythonForMineCraftServer.html">How to enable Python on the Minecraft server by installing the RaspberryJuice plugin</a>
 * Connect to your server